curl/curl/docs/HTTP3.md

 Building curl with ngtcp2 involves 3 components: `ngtcp2` itself, `nghttp3` and a QUIC supporting TLS library.
 The supported TLS libraries are covered below.

-For now, `ngtcp2` and `nghttp3` are still *experimental* which means their evolution bring breaking changes.
-Therefore, the proper version of both libraries need to be used when building curl.
-These are

  * `ngtcp2`: v1.0.1
  * `nghttp3`: v1.0.0

 ## Build with quictls

+OpenSSL does not offer the required APIs for building a QUIC client.
+You need to use a TLS library that has such APIs and that works with *ngtcp2*.

-Build quictls (OpenSSL fork)
+Build quictls

      % git clone --depth 1 -b openssl-3.1.4+quic https://github.com/quictls/openssl
      % cd openssl